Anviking/Decodable/README.md

 func => <T: Decodable>(json: AnyObject, key: String) throws -> T
 ```

-There are also overloads for returning T?, [String: AnyObject] and [T].
+There are also overloads for returning T?, [String: AnyObject], [T] and [T]?.

+## Flexibility
+The `Decodable`-protocol and the `=>`-operator should in no way make you committed to use them everywhere.

+For example you could...

+- Skip adapting the `Decodable` protocol, and parse things differently depending on the context (like `defaultBranch` in the example code).

+- Create your own throwing parsing-functions, e.g for `NSDate`-parsing.

 ### Arrays
 The default behaviour for array decoding is to throw if one element throws.
 The special operator `=>?` will catch errors when decoding elements in an array and filter out faulty objects.